Alanoudj/Hotel/README.md

 $ gem install rails
 ```

-4- Install all required ruby gems and their dependancies:
+4- Install all required ruby gems and their dependencies:

 ```
 $ bundle install